mercadopago/devsite-docs/guides/adobe-commerce/installation-composer.en.md

 composer require mercadopago/magento2-plugin:3.*
 ```

-2. Then run this command to update the list of Magento modules:
+2. Then run this command to update the list of Adobe Commerce (Magento) modules:

 ```
 bin/magento setup:upgrade
 ```

-3. Now you must run this command to clear the Magento cache:
+3. Now you must run this command to clear the Adobe Commerce (Magento) cache:

 ```
 bin/magento cache:clean